-STUDENT: -
+STUDENT:

-RECOMP EXAM: -
+RECOMP EXAM:

 CLINICAL FACILITY:

 PRIOR CLEARANCE DATE:

 INSTRUCTIONS

-Please print the student's name, examination, and clinical facility information for clearance.
+Please print the student's name, examination, and clinical facility information fo clearance.
 The instructor will inform the student before the recomp examination s

-Recomp clearances will be returned to the Program Director and placed in the state the recomp attempt is unsuccessful (below 85%), then the student will lose competency for that exam.
+Recomp clearances will be returned to the Program Director and placed in the street the recomp attempt is unsuccessful (below 85%), then the student will lose competency for that exam.
 The student must then proceed with the original clearance plan to regain the clearance.
 If the student fails to achieve anothe clearance by the end of the semester, this constitutes failure of clinical.
-The encouraged to make appropriate comments below. e the original all competency or competency
+The encouraged to make appropriate comments below. e the original I competency r competency

 COMMENTS:

 COMPLETION DATE:

 STUDENT'S SIGNATURE:

 CLINICAL COORDINATOR: